 Magic

 Abracadabra!
-Magic is always a hit at talent shows, and if your kiddo already has a fascination with magic, it will be fun putting together an amazing act.
-Your tween doesn’t have to saw a sibling in half to put on a clever magic act.
+Magic is always a hit at talent shows, and if your kiddo already has a fascination with the genre, it will be fun putting together an amazing act.
+Your tween doesn’t have to saw a sibling in half to put on a clever magic act either.
 If you need ideas for some tricks, take a look at Justin Flom’s “Everyday Magic for Kids: 30 Amazing Magic Tricks That You Can Do Anywhere.”

 Juggling